turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 ### Test-Driven Development
 * 4: Application covers all aspects of the application including various flows and covers both happy/sad paths.
 Tests must be passing to be considered.
 * 3: Application is well tested but fails to cover some features and only tests for happy paths.
 Tests use smaller, sample data files as input rather than the large, original data files.
+Some use of beforeEach to DRY up tests.
 Tests must be passing to be considered.
 * 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
+No use of beforeEach to DRY up tests.
 Tests must be passing to be considered.
 * 1: Application does not demonstrate strong use of TDD, and some tests might be failing.

 ### User Interface